DioBento/bachelorarbeit_accelerate_opencl/README.md

 ## OpenCL

-Some OpenCL examples are taken from [Rodinia Benchmark Suite v3.1](https://github.com/yuhc/gpu-rodinia).
+The Gauss-Jordan and Nearest-Neighbour OpenCL examples are taken from [Rodinia Benchmark Suite v3.1](https://github.com/yuhc/gpu-rodinia).

 ### Build and run OpenCL